 Physical abuse is the easiest type of abuse to notice and generally occurs when staff members hit residents, improperly use restraints, or forcefully mishandle them.
 Telltale signs of physical abuse include scars, bruises, broken bones, cuts, scrapes, and restraint marks.

 Emotional and mental abuse are difficult to pinpoint and can present when a resident is ridiculed or humiliated by staff members or intimidated.
 Even being excessively ignored by staff members can count as emotional abuse.
 Signs of emotional or mental abuse can vary, but will generally include sudden mood changes, noticeable signs of fear, or a sudden desire to withdraw—especially when staff members are nearby.

 Financial abuse is more common in non-institutional caregiving situations, but it may also occur at nursing homes where the residents have control over their finances.
 It may occur when a staff member steals or coerces a resident into giving them bank account information or stealing cash or property from the resident.
 If you notice your loved one has unexplained items missing or has lost money recently, this may be evidence of financial abuse.

 Sexual abuse is rare in nursing homes, but it does happen.
 It occurs when non-consensual sexual acts take place.
 Victims are usually forced and showcase signs of both physical and emotional abuse.

-Find Help for a Loved One with a Nebraska Nursing Home Abuse Lawyer
+Find Help for a Loved One with a Omaha Nursing Home Abuse Lawyer